CircuitSetup/Remote/README.md

 * M-board (>= 1.6), or non-M-board (>= 1.6) with BatMon Add-on required; if LiPo battery is properly connected to battery monitor.

+[Here](https://github.com/realA10001986/Remote/blob/main/CheatSheet.pdf) is a cheat sheet for printing or screen-use.
+(Note that MacOS' preview application has a bug that scrambles the links in the document.
+Acrobat Reader does it correctly.)

 ## SD card

 Preface note on SD cards: For unknown reasons, some SD cards simply do not work with this device.
 For instance, I had no luck with Sandisk Ultra 32GB and  "Intenso" cards.
 If your SD card is not recognized, check if it is formatted in FAT32 format (not exFAT!).
 Also, the size must not exceed 32GB (as larger cards cannot be formatted with FAT32).
 Transcend SDHC cards work fine in my experience.